easegress-io/easegress/doc/reference/filters.md

 ## Redirector

-The `Redirector` filter is used to do HTTP redirect. `Redirector` matches request url, do replacement, and return response with status code of 301 or 302 and put new path in response header with key of `Location`.
+The `Redirector` filter is used to do HTTP redirect. `Redirector` matches request url, do replacement, and return response with status code of `3xx` and put new path in response header with key of `Location`.

 Here a simple example:
 ```yaml